DouglasUrner/GDP1/units/4/assignments/3-game-mods/index.md

 ## Instructions

 1. Open your UnityPlayground project.
-1. Identify some possible improvements to your game.
+1. Identify some possible improvements to your game, and list them in your notebook.
+Be sure to label and date the page.
 1. In the Documentation folder, open the Cheatsheets and look at the available scripts, how could you use them to:
    - Provide better feedback to the player?
    - Make the game more visually interesting?